MuhraHussain/Employee-Compensation-Analysis/README.md

 ### Data Sources

 Employee Data: The dataset used for this analysis is the "Salaries.csv" file, containing information about the employees, their job titles, compensation details, etc. The "SF Salaries" dataset was found on Kaggle.
-The cleaned file is "employee_salaries.csv".
+The cleaned file is "Salaries_cleaned_final.csv".

 ### Tools